 - Telangiectasias -- the dilation of small blood vessels under the skin

-- Elastosis -- the destruction of the elastic and collagen tissue (causing lines and wrinkles)
+- Elastosis -- the destruction of the elastic and collagen tissue (causing lines, wrinkles and sagging skin)

 What Causes Skin Cancer?